Art & Art History

 Virtual via Zoom

-Join exhibiting artist Derrick Woods-Morrow, collaborators Gozie Ojini and Kristin Korolowicz, and Gallery 400’s Curatorial Assistant Rachel Dukes for a conversation centered on Woods-Morrow’s exhibition Gravity Pleasure Switchback and Ojini’s recent performance Body of Water.
-The four discuss labor and rest as expressed across their interdependent efforts between art-making, exhibition-making, and meaning.
+Join exhibiting artist Derrick Woods-Morrow, collaborators Gozie Ojini and Kristin Korolowicz, and Gallery 400’s Curatorial Assistant Rachel Dukes for a conversation centered on Woods-Morrow’s exhibition Gravity Pleasure Switchback and Ojini’s upcoming performance Currents.
+The four discuss labor and rest as expressed across their interdependent efforts between art-making and exhibition-making.

 Originally from Greensboro, North Carolina, Derrick Woods-Morrow’s work reflects on his experience growing up in the Black American South and centers on the exploration of Black sexuality and the complex journey through this discovery.
 Woods-Morrow’s practice spans photography, film, installation, performance, and sculpture to capture and illustrate the queering of Blackness and the spaces in which this takes place.
 His work has been exhibited at the Whitney Museum of American Art, New York; the Museum of Contemporary Art Chicago; the Museum of Modern Art; the Museum of Contemporary Art, Los Angeles, among others.
 He has completed residencies at Skowhegan School of Painting and Sculpture (2022), The Bemis Center for Contemporary Art (2021), Antenna Works (2020/21), Chicago Artists Coalition (2018), the Fire Island Artist Residency (2016) and ACRE (2015).
 Woods-Morrow holds a Schiller Family Assistant Professorship in Race in Art and Design and teaches sculpture, painting, and textiles at the Rhode Island School of Design.